volodymyrhudyma/blog/content/blog/2020-05-05-javascript-built-in-arrays-methods.md

 *changes the original array*

-Adds element to the beginning of an array and returns the new length:
+Adds an element to the beginning of an array and returns the new length:

 ```javascript
 const numbers = [0, 1, 2, 5, 8, 10];